-Do children grow out of it?
+O Do children grow out of it?

 In a large proportion of children eczema clears by the time they reach puberty.
-However, people who had eczema as a child will often go on to have 'sensitive' skin as adults and, in some cases, the eczema will come back in later life.
-Some children do not grow out of eczema.
+However, people who had eczema as a child will often go on to have 'sensitive' skin'.
+A number of children will continue to have eczema during the teen years and adulthood - for them it will be a lifelong chronic condition.

-Is there a cure?
+(a) Is there a cure?